tune2fs

 continue Continue normal execution.

-remount-ro Remount filesystem read-only.
+remount-ro Remount file system read-only.

 panic Cause a kernel panic.